Building iOS apps with Genero

 Manage GMI plugins

-In order to get the list of plugins installed in the GMI environment, use the --list-plugins option:
+Now, in order to get the list of all plugins available, the stock plugins and the ones you installed in the GMI environment, use the --list-plugins option:

 $ gmibuildtool --list-plugins